Anthony Mann: 1950–1958: Western films and collaborations with James Stewart

-In 1956, Stewart and Mann were to reunite on Night Passage (1957).
+In 1956, Mann was handed the script for Night Passage (1957) by Aaron Rosenberg, intending to reunite him with Stewart for a potential ninth collaboration.
 Before filming was set to begin on September 4, Mann withdrew from the project.
 Contemporary accounts reported that Mann withdrew because he had not yet finished editing Men in War (1957).
 However, latter accounts state Mann had developed creative differences with Chase over the script, which Mann considered to be weak.
-Mann asked to be replaced, and James Neilson was brought in to direct.
+In 1967, Mann had also accused Stewart of only doing the film so he could play his accordion.
+Mann asked to be replaced, and James Neilson was hired to direct the film.
 Stewart and Mann never collaborated on another project again.

 Mann directed a musical starring Mario Lanza titled Serenade (1956).
-On set, he worked with actress Sara Montiel, who became his second wife.
+During filming, he worked with actress Sara Montiel, who became his second wife.
 In August 1957, Mann announced he had acquired the film rights to Lion Feuchtwanger's novel This is the Hour, which told a fictionalized account of painter Francisco Goya.
 Montiel was set to portray Maria Teresa de Cayetana, Duchess of Alba.
 By February 1958, Mann had abandoned the project as a rival film titled The Naked Maja (1958) was in production.
 He then purchased the film rights to John McPartland's then-recently published novel Ripe Fruit, with Montiel set to star.
 However, the project failed to materialize.

 Mann directed a Western starring Henry Fonda and Anthony Perkins titled The Tin Star (1957).
-Mann teamed with Philip Yordan to produce two movies starring Robert Ryan and Aldo Ray; the first being Men in War (1957) was about the Korean War.
+Mann then teamed with Philip Yordan on two films starring Robert Ryan and Aldo Ray; the first being Men in War (1957) was about the Korean War.
 The film was the first of three Mann had directed for United Artists.
-His second project was a film adaptation of Erskine Caldwell's then-controversial novel God's Little Acre.
+His second project was a 1958 film adaptation of Erskine Caldwell's then-controversial novel God's Little Acre.
 Mann and producer Sidney Harmon had intended to film in Augusta, Georgia, but the novel's controversial subject matter heightened resistance from city leaders and local farmers.
 As a result, the production was denied permission to film in the state.
 In October 1957, they eventually selected Stockton, California.
 On both films, Yordan was given the official screenwriter credit, but Ben Maddow stated he had written both screenplays.

 Mann later directed Gary Cooper in a Western, Man of the West (1958) for United Artists.
 Filming began on February 10, 1958, and ended later that same year.
 When it was released, Howard Thompson of The New York Times wrote the film was "good, lean, tough little Western" that was "[w]ell-acted and beautifully photographed in color and Cinema-Scope".
 Elsewhere, Jean-Luc Godard, then a critic for Cahiers du Cinéma, gave the film a raving review when it was released in France.